skaman82/u360gts-ctrl/build_notes_u360.md

 	* Link the module to your radio by using the local address AT+CON4C249837C8F4 (replace numbers with your Mac address)

+#### HC-12 (433MHz) Setup (HC-12_V2.3)

+Connect your HC-12 module to an FTDI USB adapter (ground the SET pin).
+Open Arduino serial terminal, make sure you baud rate matches the factory settings of the module.
+Type AT and you should get an "OK" back if everything is working

+	* change baudrate to 115200
+	AT+B115200
+	* Set the PowerMode FU3
+	AT+FU1
+	* Change power level to +11dBm (25mw) - optional
+	AT+P5
+	* Check your settings
+	AT+RX

+Remove ground from the SET pin.
+Configure the second module the same way.

 ## Software setup

 1) connect via CLI and type "status", check for MAG="HMC5883"